 I say to my ghost mother, who is as real to me as the characters that gather in my mind, hesitantly perched on rickety chairs, “Here is my struggling scene, still embryonic:

 My character is not just old but . . very, very old?
 The beer he drinks is too warm, because he neglected to drink it quickly, caught in the web of and old man’s thoughts.
 The cane, dragged across a room, makes that scratchy noise.
 What is that sound?
 And the first star that has pushed into the twilight sky, early and unexpected while the sun sets, awakens in the old man a sliver of hope, a feeling so unusual it pains his slowing heart.
 But not hope, that is too mundane, too pedestrian, an overused word altogether.”

 And my mother reaches across the divide of time and space, from death to life, from the Elysian Islands to San Francisco, and forces the words out of my unconscious and onto the page.
 As she once guided my steps as I wobbled across the wet grass, or my hand as she taught me to write letters with long, guiding strokes.

 The man is not just old, he is archaic.
 The beer is tepid.
 His cane rasps across the rotting wooden floor.
 And the hope he feels, as the first star appears?
 Just a sliver of expectation, a breath of anticipation.
 Perhaps a slight shiver, in recognition of his previous sanguinity?

 Yes.
 That’s it.
 A recognition of previous sanguinity.

-My mother instilled in me a hunger for the right word, and then fed them too me with each meal.
-Words that stretched like my grilled Swiss cheese sandwiches, words as tart as her apricot and plum pie, words that dripped, like honey dripping from the spoon, words that wafted like the steam now wafts from my fresh cup of tea.
+My mother instilled in me a hunger for the right word, and then fed them to me with each meal.
+Words that stretched like my grilled Swiss cheese sandwiches, words as tart as her apricot and plum pie, words that dripped like honey from the spoon, words that wafted like the steam now wafts from my fresh cup of tea.